gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

     - Hostname
     - Shared Memory
 * Non-Namespaced Resources:
-    - User ID’s
+    - User ID's
     - Kernel keyring
     - Kernel and its modules
     - Devices
     - System time
 * To create a secure a solution built around containers, one should assume vulnerability and build layered defenses.
-Another important strategy is to provide least privilege access to processes to limit an attacker’s capabilities in case of a breach.
+Another important strategy is to provide least privilege access to processes to limit an attacker's capabilities in case of a breach.
 “The more checks and boundaries you have in place, the greater the chances of stopping an attack”
-* Segregate containers by host if you have a multitenancy setup to prevent users accessing another container’s data in case of a breakout.
+* Segregate containers by host if you have a multitenancy setup to prevent users accessing another container's data in case of a breakout.
 Put containers that process sensitive information in its own host.
-* {%raw%}`docker inspect -f "{{.Image}}" $(docker ps -q)` get the ID’s for all running images, and `docker images --no-trunc | grep $(docker inspect -f "-e {{.Image}}" $(docker ps -q))` for more details.
+* {%raw%}`docker inspect -f "{{.Image}}" $(docker ps -q)` get the ID's for all running images, and `docker images --no-trunc | grep $(docker inspect -f "-e {{.Image}}" $(docker ps -q))` for more details.
 To get images base `docker inspect -f "{{.Image}}" $(docker ps -q) | xargs -L 1 docker history -q`{%endraw%}.
 * Use the `LABEL`  keyword in your Dockerfile to add information about your images
-* Be specific in your Dockerfile’s `FROM` instructions by using the image digest.
+* Be specific in your Dockerfile's `FROM` instructions by using the image digest.
 It will prevent unintended results when images get updated.
 * **Tips on securing container deployments**
     - Set a user - avoid running applications as `root`.
 In your Dockerfile:
         `RUN groupadd -r user_grp && useradd -r -g user_grp user`